mskcc/tempo/docs/README.md

 footer: MIT Licensed | Copyright © 2019-present
 ---

-# Vaporware: Computational Pipeline for Genome and Exome Sequencing
+# Vaporware: Computational Pipeline for Whole-Genome and Whole-Exome Sequencing

 Vaporware is a computational pipeline for processing data of paired-end whole-exome (WES) and whole-genome sequencing (WGS) of human cancer samples with matched normals.
 Its components are containerized and the pipeline runs on the [Juno high-performance computing cluster](http://hpc.mskcc.org/) at Memorial Sloan Kettering Cancer Center and on [Amazon Web Services (AWS)](https://aws.amazon.com).
 The pipeline was written by members of the Center for Molecular Oncology.